MicheleCynowicz/memory-card-game-vue/step-1/README.md

 ```html
 <HelloWorld msg="You did it!" />
 ```
 This has an _attribute_ of `msg="You did it!"`.
 The attribute `msg` here is not an HTML attribute, but an attribute that is specific to the `HelloWorld.vue` SFC.
-We call these *props*.
+We call these [props](https://www.freecodecamp.org/news/how-to-use-props-in-vuejs/).

 `msg` is a variable property that can be read inside of the `HelloWorld.vue` component.
 If you look at your app running in the browser (at localhost) you will see the `<h1>` tag that reads *You did it!*.